exercism/javascript/exercises/bob/README.md

 He answers 'Whoa, chill out!' if you yell at him.

-He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

 He says 'Fine.
 Be that way!' if you address him without actually saying anything.